josh-works/josh-works.github.io/_posts/parking_lot_consulting/2023-07-14-parking_lot_consulting.md

 First, here's the things I tend to notice, on first blush:

 1. How _big_ is the parking lot. how many spaces?
+1. how cozy is it?
+Is there shade anywhere during the day?
+How is it illuminated at night?
 2. What part of the parking lot is closest to the main entrance?
 This portion of your parking lot will be the busiest and most important part.
 3. How wide are the driving lanes?
 How easy is it to find available spots?
 4. Do people 'cruise' a lot when looking for parking?
-5. How well lit is it at night.
-Is the lighting warm or cold?
-6. What kind of situations and dynamics exist around the junction between your parking lot and adjoining roads.
+6. What kind of situations and dynamics exist around the junction between your parking lot and adjoining roads?
 Do customers have an easy and safe and protect way to get _into_ your parking lot, without having to wait a long time for a gap in traffic?
 7. When leaving your parking lot, is it easy-enough to get going the desired direction on the local roads?

 Here's some other data-based questions that can be answered with observation or conversations: